It’s a challenge every month to spot the New Moon by naked-eye as early as possible.

 after its monthly solar conjunction (Dark Moon).
 The Dark Moon (which some call New

-The early spotting of a New Moon will be easier for observers north of the tropics
+The early spotting of a New Moon is easiest for observers north of the tropics

-Also above is a link to a panorama including each Diana’s Bow in 2013.
+Also above is a link to a panorama including all Diana’s Bows in 2014.
 That’s a waxing

 crescent Moon about 10% illuminated and aged about three days.
 The name is a reference